See below for: Art UK Shop FAQ

 From mid-2016 Art UK began accepting pre-digitised works in other mediums, such as drawings, prints, watercolours, works in mixed media and collage.
 Only Partners can upload existing digitised images of works on paper to show on Art UK.

-Since the start of 2019, Art UK has added the first of the 60,000 sculptures that will be photographed as part of a national project to record the nation's sculpture collection of the last thousand years.
-This four-year project is partly funded by the Heritage Lottery Fund.
+Since the start of 2019, Art UK added thousands of sculptures, photographed as part of a national project to record the nation's sculpture collection of the last thousand years.
+This four-year project was partly funded by the Heritage Lottery Fund.

 Where does the information on Art UK come from?